European shares slide as recession fears grip global markets | Business

 European shares slide as recession fears grip global markets

-European shares slid 1.2% on Friday as recession warnings from two major global financial institutions and bets of a large interest rate hike from the U.S. Federal Reserve next week knocked down sentiment.
+European shares slid 1.6% on Friday as recession warnings from two major global financial institutions and bets of a large interest rate hike from the U.S. Federal Reserve next week knocked sentiment.
+The declines sent the continent-wide STOXX 600 to its worst week in three months, down 2.9%.

-European shares slid 1.2% on Friday as recession warnings from two major global financial institutions and bets of a large interest rate hike from the U.S. Federal Reserve next week knocked down sentiment.
-The declines put the continent-wide STOXX 600 on track for a weekly drop of 2.4%.
+European shares slid 1.6% on Friday as recession warnings from two major global financial institutions and bets of a large interest rate hike from the U.S. Federal Reserve next week knocked sentiment.

+The declines sent the continent-wide STOXX 600 to its worst week in three months, down 2.9%.
+Except real estate stocks, all major sectoral indexes were in negative territory, with industrials, healthcare and financials dragging the most.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)